 Learning how to read your myAir score is key to your success with CPAP therapy.

-How To Read Your myAir Score?
+How to Read Your myAir Score?

 Reading your myAir score (and, most importantly, understanding it!) is easy in the myAir app.